microsoft/CanvasTools-for-VOTT/README.md

 ## Dependencies

-* CanvasTools heavily uses the `[Snap.Svg library](https://github.com/adobe-webplatform/Snap.svg)`.
+* CanvasTools heavily uses the [Snap.Svg](https://github.com/adobe-webplatform/Snap.svg) library.
 In the webpack-eged version it is bundled with `CanvasTools.js` into one `ct.js` file.
 * Current version of the library depends on some Chrome-specific features like masks-support in SVG.

 ## Use